coreboot/coreboot/util/spd_tools/ddr4/README.md

     and placed in the directory provided as an input to the tool.
   * CSV file representing which of the deduplicated SPD files is used by which memory part.
-This file is named as `spd_manifest.generated.txt` and placed in the directory provided as an input to the tool along with the generated SPD files.
+This file is named as `ddr4_spd_manifest.generated.txt` and placed in the directory provided as an input to the tool along with the generated SPD files.
 Example CSV file:
     ```